MuhammedAkcin/muhammedakcin/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on AWS/DevOps an QA
-- 👯 I’m looking to collaborate on Clarusway and Nioya Tech
+- 👯 I’m looking to collaborate on Clarusway , Nioya Tech and SyntaxTech
 - 💬 Ask me about whatever you want.